Miss Universe 2007

-Miss Universe 2007 was the 56th Miss Universe pageant, held at the Auditorio Nacional in Mexico City, Mexico on May 28, 2007.
+Miss Universe 2007 was the 56th Miss Universe pageant, held at the Auditorio Nacional in Mexico City, Mexico, on 28 May 2007.

-At the end of the event, Zuleyka Rivera of Puerto Rico crowned Riyo Mori from Japan as Miss Universe 2007.
-It is Japan's first victory in 48 years, and the second victory of the country in the pageant's history.
+At the end of the event, Zuleyka Rivera of Puerto Rico crowned Riyo Mori of Japan as Miss Universe 2007.
+It was Japan's first victory in forty-eight years, and the second victory of the country in the pageant's history.

-Contestants from 77 countries and territories competed in this year's pageant.
+Contestants from seventy-seven countries and territories competed in this year's pageant.
 The competition was hosted by Mario Lopez and Vanessa Minnillo, Miss Teen USA 1998.
 Mexican Latin pop group RBD performed in this year's pageant.

 Background

 Location and date

-On February 11, 2007, Pedro Rodríguez, president of the Grupo Promotor Mu México announced that the cities of Cancún and Oaxaca will host the 2007 edition of the pageant in May.
-However, on March 30, 2007, Donald Trump, owner of the Miss Universe Organization, and Paula Shugart, president of the Miss Universe Organization, announced that the pageant will take place at the Auditorio Nacional in Mexico City on May 28, 2007.
+On 11 February 2007, Pedro Rodríguez, president of the Grupo Promotor Mu México announced that the cities of Cancún and Oaxaca will host the 2007 edition of the pageant in May.
+However, on 30 March 2007, Donald Trump, owner of the Miss Universe Organization, and Paula Shugart, president of the Miss Universe Organization, announced that the pageant will take place at the Auditorio Nacional in Mexico City on 28 May 2007.
 Oaxaca had to reject from being one of the host cities for some pageant events due to the political-social conflict happening at the state.
 The ruins of Monte Albán in Oaxaca was planned to be the location for the national costume competition, but was relocated to the Angel of Independence in Mexico City.

 Selection of participants

-Contestants from 77 countries and territories were selected to compete in the competition.
+Contestants from seventy-seven countries and territories were selected to compete in the competition.
 Two of these delegates were appointees to their positions after being a runner-up of their national pageant or being selected through a casting process, while two selected to replace the original dethroned winner.

+Replacements

 Sharon Kenett was appointed to represent Israel at Miss Universe after Liran Kohener, Miss Israel 2007, had to complete her mandatory military service.
 Miss Mauritius 2006 Melody Selvon was replaced by Sandra Faro, the first runner-up of Miss Mauritius 2006, due to being underage.
 Selvon was only 16 years old.